scala/scala3/tests/link/README.txt

 dce: tests are compiled with -lik-dce (with and without -link-vis) without the standard library.

 stdlib-dce: tests are compiled with -lik-dce (with and without -link-vis) with or without the standard library.
+It is important
+            to only use directories for tests as this configuration is required to add the stdlib files correctly.

 dce-failing: tests that fail in dce and stdlib-dce.
 If the test has 'stdlib' as a prefix then it should go into stdlib-dce